Outdoor activitiesin the Northern Territory

 One of the best ways to experience the Territory is on the water.
 Across the Top End there are dozens of cruises showcasing wildlife, sunsets, Territory cuisine and special events.

 For a relaxing tour around Darwin Harbour, there are plenty of cruises available.
-Enjoy a daytime or evening cruise with City of Darwin Cruises, a Daytime Sightseeing Cruise, a Champagne Sunset Sail, a Cape Adieu Sunset Dinner Cruise, a Sea Darwin Harbour Highlights cruise or even a Sunset Fish’n Chips by Sea Darwin cruise.
+Enjoy a daytime or evening cruise with City of Darwin Cruises, a Daytime Sightseeing Cruise, a Champagne Sunset Sail, a Cape Adieu Sunset Dinner Cruise or even a Sunset Fish’n Chips by Sea Darwin cruise.
 If military history interests you, Sea Darwin also offers a Bombing of Darwin historical cruise of iconic wartime sites as well.

-For a little less cruising and a little more adventure, check out 00Seven Jet Ski Adventures, Darwin Adventure Boat Tours, experience a Mary River Wetlands – Airboat Safari or with Matt Wright, Explore the Wild take a Heli-fishing and airboat adventure.
+For a little less cruising and a little more adventure, check out 00Seven Jet Ski Adventures, Darwin Adventure Boat Tours, experience a Mary River Wetlands – Airboat Safari or take a Heli-fishing and airboat adventure.

 At Adelaide River is the Spectacular Jumping Crocodile Cruise.
 Make your own way down the Stuart Highway, or join a tour that includes bus transfers to and from the cruise site.
 Get your camera ready to capture the spectacle.